Jack (hero)

 Jack is an English hero and archetypal stock character appearing in multiple legends, fairy tales, and nursery rhymes.
-Folktales about Jack date back to 15th century England, but have since spread to other countries through English migration and colonialism.
+Folktales about Jack date back to 15th century England, but have since spread to other countries.
 Appalachia in particular has a tradition of Jack tales, often told through folk songs.

 History

+Stephen Winick identifies stories by Geoffrey Chaucer featuring tricky young men named Jankyn or Janekyn as prototypical forms of Jack, both names being diminutive forms of John that later evolved into Jack.

-Folklorist Carl Lindahl writes that stories about Jack go as far back as the 15th century with the English story "Jack and His Step-Dame", a story about Jack getting revenge on his stepmother who beats him.
+Carl Lindahl writes that stories about Jack go as far back as the 15th century with the English story "Jack and His Step-Dame" about Jack getting revenge on his stepmother who beats him.
 Jack folktales from the 16th and 17th centuries such as "Jack and the Giants" gave Jack a more heroic role by having him kill giants.
-By the 18th century, Jack became a common name in folktales as well as nursery rhymes, such as "Jack and Jill", "Jack Horner", and "Jack Sprat".
+By the 18th century, Jack became a common name in folktales as well as nursery rhymes, such as "Jack and Jill", "Little Jack Horner", and "Jack Sprat".

 Stories about Jack spread to Scotland and Ireland, appearing as Jock in Robert Chambers's Popular Rhymes of Scotland and as Jake in Gaelic stories.
 In particular, the Scottish Travelers are prolific tellers of Jack stories in the modern era.
 Duncan Williamson, a Scottish Traveler and storyteller, described Jack as a "local folk hero" to the Travelers.
 After fifty years of collecting folk tales, Williamson collected hundreds of stories involving Jack.
 English colonialism further spread Jack stories to the Caribbean: in the Bahamas, Jack appears as the most popular human character, while in some Jamaican traditions, Jack is used not as a character, but as a figure listening to the story, with stories ending with the phrase "Jack Mantora, me no choose any", meaning "By Jack Mandora [listening at heaven’s gate], don’t blame me for the tale I’ve just told."
 English migration also spread Jack tales to Newfoundland; many stories in Folktales of Newfoundland (1996) by folklorists Herbert Halpert and J. D. A. Widdowson have Jack as the protagonist.